Working Remotely: An Opportunity and Threat

 Leadership Must Adapt – and be Present

 Clearly, this isn’t work as usual.
 As a leader, it’s a must to recognize and build off this.
 How can a leader engage with teams in new ways?
 How can they empower workers?
 Show that they trust and value their employees?
 There might have been pizza lunches or team building activities in the past.
 If you are working with remote teams, this becomes a different challenge, and one that will require a different approach.
+When it comes to effective and successful remote collaboration, leadership is a critical pillar.

 A few quick ideas;